Applied Consumer Psych

 This module will introduce students to the skills needed to be a professional consumer psychologist, working in the commercial sector.
-However, rather than just studying the theory, students will act as a consultant, helping a business tackle a genuine business problem relating to consumer psychology, under the supervision of a practicing consumer psychologist.
+However, rather than just studying the theory, students will act as a consultant, helping a business tackle a genuine business problem relating to consumer psychology.

-A broad range of examples, case-studies, guest lectures, in-class challenges, and other activities to help students gain knowledge about and skill in using consumer psychology to address real-world challenges.
+A broad range of examples, case-studies, guest lectures, and other activities to help students gain knowledge and skill in using consumer psychology to address real-world challenges.

 A- to A+

 Students will have an extensive understanding of all areas or consumer psychology, demonstrating extensive reading beyond the lecture material, synthesizing information from a range of different sources.
 Students will be able to critically analyse research based on its academic merit and discuss the relevance of this research in an applied context.

 Answers will be well structured with a compelling and coherent argument throughout.

 C- to C+

 Students will have a superficial understanding of consumer psychology, although this is likely to be largely based on the lecture material.
 No credible evidence of synthesising information from a range of different sources and students are likely to struggle to apply academic models and frameworks to an organisational context

 Answers will have a basic structure although the students argument is likely to contain a number of flaws in logic.